dotnet/iot/src/devices/Bno055/README.md

 ## Summary

 Those sensors are intelligent 9-axis absolute orientation sensors.
 Most of the implementations are using I2C sensors but the sensor supports as well HID over I2C and serial port communication.
-This class only support supports I2C.
+This class only supports I2C.

 All operations for a current usage has been developped.
 The individual interruption level settings for each sensor has not been implemented.
 If needed, they are quite straight forward to implement.